Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 {% endhighlight %}

-Every peg in the game (on both left and right sides) are represented as `<input type='radio'/>` which is responsible for storing necessary values and corresponded?? `<label>` element which has only styling purpose.
+Every peg in the game (on both left and right sides) is represented as `<input type='radio'/>` which is responsible for storing necessary values and corresponding `<label>` element which is used for styling purposes only.
 This is how pegs are styled:

 {% highlight css %}